awsdocs/aws-config-developer-guide/doc_source/sns-topic-policy.md

 ## Troubleshooting for the Amazon SNS Topic<a name="troubleshooting-for-snstopic-using-servicelinkedrole"></a>

 AWS Config must have permissions to send notifications to an Amazon SNS topic\.
-If an Amazon SNS topic cannot receive notifications, verify that the IAM role that AWS Config was assuming must have `sns:publish` permissions\.
+If an Amazon SNS topic cannot receive notifications, verify that the IAM role that AWS Config was assuming must have `sns:Publish` permissions\.